nottrobin/docs/src/en/charms-bundles.md

  * Binding endpoints within a bundle
  * Bundles and charm resources

-!!!
-Note:
+[note]
 Make sure you've added a brief explanation of what your bundle does within the `description` field of your bundle's YAML file.
+[/note]

 ### Using local charms